aischlena/mlinvitrotox-tutorial/README.md

 ```
 itox extract -i path/to/zipfile/sample.zip -o data/
 ```

+Depending on the size of the SIRIUS output, this takes a few seconds up to a several minutes.

+### Load the SIRIUS data

 Then, the SIRIUS data needs to be loaded, i.e., the predicted fingerprints and other information are collected and stored in the `sirius-pred-fps.csv` file in the specified output folder.
 ```